shengchenyang/AyugeSpiderTools/README_en.md

 write `settings`, `items`, `middlewares`, `pipeline`, and some common methods.
 However, these contents in different projects are roughly the same.
 So why not consolidate them together?
 I also want to extend some functionality, such as automatically modifying the corresponding `item` and `pipeline` when adding a field in the spider, without even manually modifying the table structure of MySQL.
-In this case, the template feature of Scrapy is not enough.

 The main idea of the project is to allow developers to focus only on writing spider scripts, reducing development and maintenance processes.
 In an ideal state, one only needs to pay attention to the parsing rules of fields in the spider